johndstein/docdown/README.md

 ## Simplicity

-Simplicity is beautiful.
+Simplicity is beauty.
-Elegance is simple.
+Elegance is simplicity.
-Speed is elegant.
+Speed is elegance.
 We hate to wait.

+Building simple, elegant solutions is hard work.
+It takes discipline, commitment, and some blood, sweat and tears.
+We shall see . . .